Risks

 Risks & Challenges

 A decentralized exchange (DEX) like World involves a variety of technical, operational, regulatory, and liquidity risks.
-Below we outline the major challenges and our approach to mitigating them.
+Despite efforts to mitigate these risks, such risks, and other risks both known and unknown remain present, and all users must fully accept such risk, including total loss of capital, before using WCM.
+Below we outline some of the challenges and our approaches to mitigating them.

 Technical Risks